 Applications close at midnight on 31 March.

 Winners are expected to attend the Scholarship Presentation Day and give a brief presentation.
-Scholarships will only be awarded to students who are enrolled on Scholarship Presentation Day, normally held on a Saturday in late May/early June.
+Scholarships will be awarded only to students who are enrolled on Scholarship Presentation Day, normally held on a Saturday in early June.